emmercm/www/src/blog/_confidence-is-worth-something.md

 ## Present

 I'm reviving an API migration project that stalled out a year and a half ago.
 Most of the code was completed previously, left behind feature flags that were never fully enabled.
 Some of them were enabled at some point, but caused a regression, and were rolled back.
 Even after fixing the regressions individually, the feature flags were not enabled again, for fear of what else might regress.
-We lacked confidence
+We lacked confidence in the changes.

+So the code languished for a year and a half without being exercised.
+We ended up with Schrödinger's migration: we don't know ifh
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDIzNTE1MDU3LC00OTYyOTY1MSwtMzM5Nz
-k4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3OTEsLTEwMDYxNDA0
-NjRdfQ==
+eyJoaXN0b3J5IjpbLTEyNjAzODAxOTEsLTQ5NjI5NjUxLC0zMz
+k3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5MSwtMTAwNjE0
+MDQ2NF19
 -->